lukewarmCoder/Photos32/README.md

 # Photos32
-A single-user photo application that allows storage and management of photos.
+A multi-user photo application that allows storage and management of photos.

 ## Project Structure
 ```